Hormone therapy (HT) refers to

 are more likely to have gallstones that cause symptoms than women who do not

-use ERT.
+use ET.
 (High estrogen levels are linked to gallbladder

 - In rare cases, an increased growth of preexisting